-Boris Acosta has lived in 8 countries altogether, although he has lived most of his life in the United States, He also speaks 4 languages fluently.
+Boris Acosta speaks 4 languages fluently and although he has lived most of his life in the United States, has lived in 8 countries altogether.

 While in the process of developing the live-action film of Dante’s Inferno, he produced two medium-length films, Dante’s Inferno - Abandon All Hope, a black and white documentary featuring most of Gustave Dore's lithographs and excerpts from the first live action Italian film L'Inferno (1911).
-The second medium-length film is an animation narrated in English titled Dante’s Hell Animated, as well as its Italian version titled Inferno Dantesco Animato, spoken in primitive Italian and Dante’s own poetic words, the first film of its kind in history.
-Finally, he produced and directed Inferno by Dante the first feature epic documentary in film history based on Dante Alighieri's masterpiece, The Divine Comedy.
+The second medium-length film is an animation narrated in English titled Dante’s Hell Animated, as well as its Italian version titled Inferno Dantesco Animato.
+The latter is spoken in primitive Italian and Dante’s own poetic words, the first film of its kind in history.
+Finally, he produced and directed Dante's Hell the first feature epic hybrid film in history based on Dante Alighieri's masterpiece, The Divine Comedy.

 I never pursued doing any work based on The Divine Comedy, until over 20 years after I studied it.
 It all happened casually and unexpectedly.
 One day, I realized I had the knowledge to take on the big task of making the rest of the world aware of The Divine Comedy importance in our everyday lives.